backdaniel/notes-extension/README.md

 # notes-extension

-Browser extension for taking quick notes without leaving the browser, the data is saved to local storage.
+Browser extension for taking quick notes in an intuitive way, the data is saved to local storage.

 ![screenshot](http://backdaniel.com/img/notes-screenshot.png)